0x4007/google-flights-scraper/README.md

 3. **Rendering differences**: Headless browsers on CI systems may render differently than on local machines
 4. **CAPTCHA/bot detection**: Many sites (especially flight/travel sites) have sophisticated bot detection that may block automated access

-If the screenshots are not being captured as expected, examine the workflow logs for error messages that might indicate which of these issues you're encountering.
+If the tests are not completing as expected, examine the workflow logs and error artifacts for diagnostic information.